 For everyone’s safety and comfort, please ensure you wear your face covering inside while not seated.
 Hand sanitizer stations are set-up throughout our lodges, and all indoor spaces and high-touch areas are disinfected frequently with Health Canada approved products.
 You’ll notice our teams of cleaners sanitizing lodges and indoor spaces throughout the day.

 If you prefer to stay outdoors, we’ve added additional outdoor seating options and heated washroom trailers will be available.
 All washroom facilities will be sanitized on an hourly basis.

 This year, one big difference is that we ask guests not to bring their bags into the lodges unless they have purchased a seasonal locker or will be using our limited number of day lockers.
 We encourage you to get ready at your vehicle and leave your bag in the car.
-Alternatively, you may boot up in the morning in the lodge, but please return your bags to your vehicle once you are ready.
 This year, the operating protocols required for everyone’s health and safety do not allow bags to be left randomly inside lodges.
 Plan to use your vehicle as your locker.

 Please also plan to use our outdoor ticket windows and kiosks on Whiskey Jack Lodge’s deck, rather than our Guest Services counter.
 Tickets this year will not be sold from Guest Services or our indoor kiosks.
 We have added additional outdoor ticket windows and kiosks to compensate.

 How will ticket purchasing work?